-Important information for Customers that have voluntarily elected to participate in the New Jersey Out-Of-Network Consumer Protection, Transparency, Cost Containment and Accountability Act (The Act).
-The Act requires employers sponsoring self-funded health benefits plans to make a voluntary election annually to participate in the Act's arbitration program for New Jersey residents' inadvertent and emergency care claims involving New Jersey out of network providers.
+Important information for Plan Sponsors that have voluntarily elected to participate in the New Jersey Out-Of-Network Consumer Protection, Transparency, Cost Containment and Accountability Act (The Act).
+The Act requires employers sponsoring self-funded health benefits plans to make a voluntary election annually to participate in the Act's arbitration program for inadvertent and emergency or urgent care claims involving New Jersey providers.
 Contact your account manager if you have questions.